FRILAST fixing bandage with non-fraying edges

-A reliable assistant for fixing bandages and napkins with medicines.
-The main advantage is that the bandage has high elasticity, which helps to bandage the most "difficult" (knee and elbow bends) parts of the body.
+A reliable aid for securing bandages and medicated dressings.
+Its main advantage is its high elasticity, which makes it easy to bandage the most difficult areas of the body (knees and elbows).

-What is a bandage for?
-A bandage has long ceased to be a direct dressing that is applied directly to a wound.
-Today, a bandage is used only to fix napkins and dressings with a medicinal product on the body.
+What is a bandage used for?
+Bandages have long ceased to be a simple dressing applied directly to a wound.
+Today, bandages are used only to secure medicated dressings and dressings to the body.

-World medicine has long since abandoned gauze bandages, preferring lightweight and easy-to-use fixing bandages.
-The fixing bandage is a direct alternative to the gauze bandage and is a product of modern technology:
+Global medicine has long since abandoned gauze bandages, preferring lightweight and easy-to-use fixation bandages.
+Fixation bandages are a direct alternative to gauze bandages and are a product of modern technology:

-• When fixing, there are no inconvenient knots that are necessary for fixing gauze bandages, it is enough to tuck the end inside the bandage.
-The turns of the bandage do not shift relative to each other.
+• When securing, there are no awkward knots required for gauze bandages; simply tuck the end inside the bandage.
+The bandage turns do not shift relative to each other.

-• Due to its high stretchability, one roll is enough for one dressing of a large surface.
-The sizes, which differ in width, are recommended to be used as follows: with a width of 4 cm it is convenient to bandage fingers, with a width of 6 cm or 8 cm - limbs, and 10 cm and 12 cm - the torso and other parts of the body.
+• Due to its high stretchability, one roll is sufficient for a single dressing of a large surface.
+The following guidelines apply to the different widths: 4 cm is suitable for wrapping fingers, 6 cm or 8 cm for limbs, and 10 cm and 12 cm for the torso and other body parts.

-• Another important difference from gauze bandages is that the fixing bandage does not weaken when worn and does not twist around the limb, this is especially important when a sterile napkin with medicine is first placed on the wound and then fixed with a bandage.
-When bandaging the lower limbs, the fixing bandage does not move down, as it has a slight elastic effect, there is no need to twist the bandage, applying the next turn, while the gauze bandage must be twisted periodically, achieving adhesion.
-When worn, the gauze bandage leaves many small threads on clothing, while the fixing bandage does not, and the bandaged surface looks neat.
+• Another important difference from gauze bandages is that a fixing bandage does not loosen or twist around the limb when worn.
+This is especially important when a sterile medicated dressing is first placed on the wound and then secured with a bandage.
+When bandaging the lower extremities, a fixing bandage does not slip downwards because it has a slight elasticity.
+There is no need to twist the bandage when applying each turn, whereas a gauze bandage must be twisted periodically to ensure proper adhesion.
+A gauze bandage leaves many small threads on clothing when worn, while a fixing bandage does not, and the bandaged surface looks neat.

 Video review